-Avner Greif is Professor of Economics, Bowman Family Endowed Professor in Humanities and Sciences at Stanford, and member of the Freeman Spogli Institute for International Studies (FSI).
+Avner Greif is professor of economics and Bowman Family Endowed Professor in humanities and sciences at Stanford.
 His research interests include European economic history: the historical development of economic institutions, their interrelations with political, social and cultural factors and their impact on economic growth.
-Some of his publications are: Institutions and the Path to the Modern Economy: Lessons from Medieval Trade (Cambridge University Press, March 2006); Impersonal Exchange without Impartial Law: The Community Responsibility System (Chicago Journal of International Law, 2004); How Do Self-enforcing Institutions Endogenously Change?
-Institutional Reinforcement and Quasi-Parameters (with David Laitin, American Political Science Review, 2003); Analytic Narratives (Oxford University Press, 1998).
-Avner Greif received his PhD in economics from Northwestern University, and his BA in economics and history from Tel Aviv University.
+Some of his publications are: Institutions and the Path to the Modern Economy: Lessons from Medieval Trade, Cambridge University Press (March 2006); Impersonal Exchange without Impartial Law: The Community Responsibility System, Chicago Journal of International Law (2004); How Do Self-enforcing Institutions Endogenously Change?
+Institutional Reinforcement and Quasi-Parameters (with David Laitin), the American Political Science Review (2003); Analytic Narratives, and Oxford University Press (1998).
+Greif received his PhD in economics from Northwestern University, and his BA in economics and history from Tel Aviv University.